Cartan Actions of Higher Rank Abelian Groups and their Classification: Introduction

 There are natural examples of higher rank actions coming from homogeneous actions, e.g. by the diagonal subgroup of $SL(n,\R)$ on a compact quotient $SL(n,\R)/\Gamma$ or actions by automorphisms of Lie groups, e.g. by commuting toral automorphisms.
 More generally, genuinely higher rank actions should be algebraic in the following sense (see Section \ref{subsec:examples} for examples of such Anosov actions):

-\begin{definition} An {\normalfont algebraic action} is an action by $\R^k \times \Z^l$ by compositions of translations and automorphisms on a compact homogeneous space $G / \Gamma$.
+\begin{definition} An {\normalfont algebraic action} is an action of $\R^k \times \Z^l$, $k + l \ge 1$, by compositions of translations and automorphisms on a compact homogeneous space $G / \Gamma$.
 The action is {\normalfont homogeneous} if it consists only of translations. \end{definition}

+\begin{remark} In other settings, algebraic actions allow for actions by translations and automorphisms on a {\it double} homogeneous space $K \backslash G / \Gamma$, where $K$ is compact.
+In particular, this often appears for Anosov actions, even in rank one.
+However, in the Cartan setting, we will always have that $K = \set{e}$. \end{remark}

-Katok and Spatzier proved local $\smooth$ rigidity of standard actions without rank one factors in \cite{KS97}, generalizing the earlier works by Hurder \cite[Theorem 2.19]{Hurder} respectively Katok and Lewis \cite[Theorem 4.2]{KL1}.
+Katok and Spatzier proved local $\smooth$ rigidity of so-called standard actions without rank one factors in \cite{KS97}, generalizing the earlier works by Hurder \cite[Theorem 2.19]{Hurder} respectively Katok and Lewis \cite[Theorem 4.2]{KL1}.
 This gives evidence for the following conjecture of Katok and Spatzier (posed as a question in \cite{Burns-Katok1985} and as a conjecture in \cite[Conjecture 16.8]{problemsMSRI2007}).

-\begin{conjecture} (Katok-Spatzier) All higher rank $C^\infty$ Anosov actions on any compact manifold without $C^\infty$ rank one factors are $C^\infty$ conjugate to an algebraic action after passing to finite covers. \end{conjecture}
+\begin{conjecture}[Katok-Spatzier] All higher rank $C^\infty$ Anosov actions on any compact manifold without $C^\infty$ rank one factors are $C^\infty$ conjugate to an algebraic action after passing to finite covers. \end{conjecture}

+Due to an example recently discovered by the second author, the conjecture as stated here is false.
+However, a weakened version of the conjecture may hold, in particular, by strengthening the Anosov assumption to totally Anosov.
+Furthermore, the counterexample can be constructed only for actions of $\R^k \times \Z^\ell$, $k \ge 2$.
+When $k \le 1$, the conjecture may still hold.
+This paper also contains several new examples of totally Cartan actions, which illustrate that each of our assumptions is necessary, which are described in Section \ref{sec:exotic}.

-A $C^r$ version of the conjecture may also hold, possibly with loss of regularity in the conjugacy.
+Weakened versions may also hold in the $C^r$ setting, possibly with loss of regularity in the conjugacy.
 This loss of regularity occurs in many rigidity theorems for partially hyperbolic actions, see, e.g. \cite{damjanovic-katok10}.
-The minimal value of $r$ for which the conjecture should be true is still mysterious.
+The minimal value of $r$ for which rigidity holds is still mysterious.

 Conjecture \ref{conjecture:Katok-Spatzier} is reminiscent of the longstanding conjecture by Anosov and Smale that Anosov diffeomorphisms are topologically conjugate to an automorphism of an infra-nilmanifold \cite{Smale}.
 The higher rank and irreducibility assumptions allow for much more dramatic conclusions: First, the conjugacy is claimed to be smooth.
 For single Anosov diffeomorphisms, smooth rigidity results are not possible as one can change derivatives at fixed points by local changes.
 Furthermore, Farrell and Jones and later Farrell and Gogolev constructed Anosov diffeomorphisms on exotic tori \cite{FarrellJonesExoticExpanding,FarrellJones,FarrellGogolev} (although after passing to a finite cover, the exotic structure becomes standard).
 Thus not even the differentiable structure of the underlying manifold is determined.
 Secondly, the conjecture applies equally well to $\Z^k$ and $\R ^k$-actions.
 There is no version of the Anosov-Smale conjecture for Anosov flows.
 Even topological rigidity is out of reach as there are many flows which are not even orbit-equivalent to Anosov flows, see for instance the Handel-Thurston examples \cite{handel-thurston1980}.
 In addition, Anosov flows may not be transitive, such as the Franks-Williams examples \cite{Franks-Williams1980}.